ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

  .. _ASKAP-SW-0020: http://www.atnf.csiro.au/projects/askap/ASKAP-SW-0020.pdf

-This set of scripts handles all BETA reduction, from the splitting and flagging of 1934-638 and science datasets, obtaining and applying the bandpass calibration, averaging of the science visibilities, continuum imaging (with or without self-calibration) and linear mosaicking, source-finding, and spectral-line imaging (including continuum
+This set of scripts handles all BETA reduction, from the splitting and flagging of bandpass-calibrator and science datasets, obtaining and applying the bandpass calibration, averaging of the science visibilities, continuum imaging (with or without self-calibration) and linear mosaicking, source-finding, and spectral-line imaging (including continuum